Abduction of a Sabine Woman

 It was the first of Giambologna's statues for Francesco de’ Medici of Tuscany, and is produced in the Mannerist style associated with the Italian High Renaissance.
 It consists of three full figures and was carved from a single block of white marble.
 It was not given a title until after it was completed.
-Giambologna was typically non-committal about the subject matter of his work, and in this instance wanted to produce a large, monumental sculpture that would display his virtuosity.
-Around the time it was finished, and before Francesco had it installed at the Loggia dei Lanzi, Vincenzo Borghini suggested the title The Rape of the Sabines, and thus a bronze relief was added to the pedestal to link it with the Roman myth.
+Giambologna was typically non-committal about the subject matter of his work and in this instance, wanted to produce a large, monumental sculpture that would display his virtuosity.
+Between the time it was finished and Francesco had it installed at the Loggia dei Lanzi, Vincenzo Borghini suggested the title The Rape of the Sabines, and a bronze relief was added to the pedestal to link it to the Roman myth.